life-itself/tao/project-management /README.md

 #### Sprint Planning

 * Meeting is timeboxed to 1-1.5h.
-* Team members create promises and goals for this sprint that are reviewed by the team
+* Team members create promises and goals for this sprint that are reviewed by the team.
-* Team members create new issues in gitlab and review the sprint board together
+* Team members create new issues in gitlab and review the sprint board together.

 * This meeting results in 2 outputs:

   * A sprint goal for each project – a short, one- or two-sentence, description of what the team plans to achieve during the sprint.
-It is written collaboratively by the team and the product owner.'
+It is written collaboratively by the team and the product owner.
   * A sprint backlog -- A sprint backlog is a list of the product backlog items in gitlab the team commits to delivering plus the list of tasks necessary to delivering those product backlog items.
      * Individual Tasks should be less than 2d total time (reduces estimation error).